mickymacirl/CI-P5-EGZ/TESTING.md

 Description:

-Ensure users can read blogs and the admin can manage posts using the product management section.
+Ensure users can read blogs and the admin can manage posts using the post management section.

 Steps:

 1. Navigate to the blog section of the site
 2. Read a blog post
 3. Log in as an admin
-4. Navigate to the product management section
+4. Navigate to the post management section
 5. Create a new blog post
 6. Read a blog post
 7. Update a blog post